-So let’s delve into the world of this wandering gypsy!
-While it may not be as popular as the purple queen wandering jew, it pairs very nicely with its relative.
+So let’s delve into the world of this wandering willy, formerly known as wandering gypsy!
+While it may not be as popular as the purple queen wandering jew plant, it pairs very nicely with its relative.

 All About The White Spider Weed